TechGrounds-Cloud8/cloud8-QuincyTjia/project1_1/Documents/Assumptions document.md

 ## Instances

-The types of instances I used are the one which are the default ones.
+The types of instances I used are the t3.nano because these are the cheapest.

 ## Encryption